-Coaching/Assessment
+Assessment

-Recognizing that many barriers to success can be raised during a mentoring process due to other demands of work and personal life, each pair will be assigned a coach to monitor the progress towards achieving the mentee's goals.
-Progress toward achieving the partnership goals will be monitored throughout the year by the partnership coach.
-It is not necessary for the coach to participate in mentoring sessions after the initial meeting to assess goals and plan communication; however, at the request of the pair, the coach may be invited.
-To facilitate the coach's monitoring of the partnership, mentors and mentees will utilize Informal Check-in Assessment Forms and the Formal Assessment Form at appropriate intervals throughout the year.
+Recognizing that many barriers to success can be raised during a mentoring process due to other demands of work and personal life, each pair can reach out to the mentorship committee at any time to assist in the progress towards achieving the mentee's goals.
+Progress toward achieving the partnership goals will be monitored throughout the year by the mentoring committee.
+To facilitate the committee's monitoring of the partnership, mentors and mentees will utilize Informal Check-in Assessment Forms and the Formal Assessment Form at appropriate intervals throughout the year.

 Each pair will maintain a running log of the progress of the relationship using the Meeting Record form.
 This sheet will provide a place to capture agenda topics, progress notes, open items, and action steps.
-This document will be shared with the coach if the pair so desires.

-In Month 4 and Month 8, each pair will complete the Informal Check-In Assessment Form and submit it to their Coach to assist the coach in monitoring progress of the partnership.
+In Month 4 and Month 8, each pair will complete the Informal Check-In Assessment Form and submit it to the mentoring committee to monitor progress of the partnership.